 SAF-T reports will have to be submitted on a monthly basis by the end of the following month.
 An annual SAF-T report covering only assets and asset transactions will have to be submitted by the deadline for the annual corporate tax return (30 June following the reporting year).
 A SAF-T report including information about inventory and inventory movements will have to be submitted upon request by the Bulgarian revenue authorities.

 We can assist businesses in all stages of their SAF-T implementation journey.
-In particular, PwC can help with:
+In particular, we can help with: